The Kozlov completeness problem: Preliminaries

 Then $D_{f\ast g}=D_f\cdot D_g$ for any arithmetical functions $f,g$, where the Dirichlet convolution $f\ast g$ is given by

 If $\chi$ is a Dirichlet character, one defines its Dirichlet $L$-function by

-where $s$ is a complex variable in $\mathbb{C}_1$.
-By analytic continuation, this function can be extended to a meromorphic function on the whole complex plane.
+Here for a real number $\sigma $, By analytic continuation, this function can be extended to a meromorphic function on the whole complex plane.
 Dirichlet $L$-functions are generalizations of the Riemann zeta-function.
 The case $\chi\equiv1$ corresponds to the Riemann zeta function Notice that $L$-function of $\chi$ can be written as an Euler product:

 Therefore, each Dirichlet $L$-function has no zeros in $\mathbb{C}_1$.

 Dirichlet $L$-function was introduced by Dirichlet to prove his celebrated theorem on arithmetic progressions.
 Dirichlet's theorem states that for any pair $a,q$ of relatively prime positive integers, the arithmetic progression